patatetom/jop/README.md

 This number is then used to select characters from a set set of 26 lower-case letters of the Latin alphabet (`abcdefghijklmnopqrstuvwxyz`), the 26 upper-case letters of the Latin alphabet (`ABCDEFGHIJKLMNOPQRSTUVWXYZ`), the 10 Arabic-Indian numerals (`0123456789`) and 25 special characters (`(.,;:!?)[=+-*/&|]{#$%@_~}`).

 > _Some services do not allow the use of special characters in password : the service prefix `-` prevents their use._<br/>
-> _Some services require regular password changes : the service prefix allows you to select a password from a list of nine candidates._
+> _Some services require regular password change : the service prefix allows you to select a password from a list of nine candidates._